 Nor was any attempt made by our tutors to consider whether ISIS’s beliefs and actions had any connection to those of Mohammed and his immediate successors as they claim.
 I pointed out that ISIS didn’t pluck robbery, ransoming, beheadings, crucifixion, sex slavery, forced conversion, stoning, immolation, throwing homosexuals off rooves, jizya and takfir out of the air and offered to give details but got no takers.

-In fact the only time they ventured anywhere near the theology they got it wrong.
+The only time the tutors ventured anywhere near the theology they got it wrong.
 In attempting to absolve Islam from some of ISIS’ more extreme brutalities they claimed that there is no justification in the Islamic tradition for beheadings and immolation.
 In fact, since Mohammed did both they are sacralised as part of the Sunnah, the example of Mohammed.
 If you doubt it check out chapters 18, 20 and 25 here.

 Week 5 was about peace building, but focussed on attempting to bring about reconciliation after wars had already burned themselves out.
 What could have some effect on the currently warring parties in Syria?